So, you have just gotten home from a very relaxing, much needed vacation.

 We’ve all been there.
-After spending days going through emails following a seven day vacation, I decided I might not want to go on vacation again!
+After spending days going through emails following a seven day vacation, for a moment I thought I might not want to go on vacation again!

-1. Plan for email time – First, I made a deal with my husband that I could spend 45 minutes a day on my email.
+- Plan for email time – First, I made a deal with my husband that I could spend 45 minutes a day on my email.
 I would not spend any other time thinking or talking about work.

-3. Set goals for yourself - I promised myself I would not do any actual work other than going through email to make life easier when I returned.
+- Set goals for yourself - I promised myself I would not do any actual work other than going through email to make life easier when I returned.

-- Now for the easy part (sort of): When I return from vacation all I need to do is go to my “After vacation” folder and work my way through those emails.
+- Now for the easy part (sort of): When I return from vacation, all I need to do is go to my “After vacation” folder and work my way through those emails.
 I generally manage to get through these in a short time instead of spending days sorting my email.

 Just by taking a few extra steps to prepare myself for vacation I was able to jump right back into my work instead of spending all my time on emails.
-AND with the extra time I can start planning my next vacation!!